oroinc/OroCRMMarketingBundle/src/Oro/Bundle/MarketingActivityBundle/Resources/doc/api/marketing_activity.md

 #### get_subresource

-Retrieve a record of marketing activity type assigned to a specific marketing activity record.
+The **get_subresource** action retrieves the record of a marketing activity type assigned to a specific marketing activity record.

 #### get_relationship

-Retrieve ID of marketing activity type record assigned to a specific marketing activity record.
+The **get_relationship** action retrieves the ID of a marketing activity type record assigned to a specific marketing activity record.

 #### update_relationship

-Replace marketing activity type assigned to a specific marketing activity record.
+The **update_relationship** action replaces the marketing activity type assigned to a specific marketing activity record.

 {@request:json_api}

 Example:

 `</admin/api/marketingactivities/1/relationships/marketingActivityType>`